Waleed-abdullah/SearchEngine-prj/README.md

 # Search Engine

-We have also included the documentation as a pdf if you want to understand how our project works We implemented the project similar to how google implemented it, we learned that by reading and understanding this research paper:
+We have also included the documentation as a pdf if you want to understand how our project works We implemented the project similar to how google implemented it, we learned that by reading and understanding this research paper :
 [Google Research Paper](http://infolab.stanford.edu/~backrub/google.html)

 ## Tools used